jackt24/wealth-wizards-api-test/README.md

 [You should spin up the mock repo found here](https://github.com/jackt24/retirement-planner-mocks) before running these tests

-# To run these tests, use intelliJ, install the Karate dependency and run the testRunner class
+To run these tests it is recommended to use intelliJ.
+Install the Karate dependency and run the testRunner class